SakshithVarambally/Samsung_PD_Training/README.md

 **Gate Level Simulation**
+===

-**Gate-level simulation** is a crucial step in the digital design and verification process.
+Gate-level simulation is a crucial step in the digital design and verification process.
 It involves simulating a digital circuit at the gate level, meaning that the simulation models individual logic gates, flip-flops, interconnections, and their timing characteristics.
 Here's why gate-level simulation is necessary:

 **1. Realistic Representation:**
    - Gate-level simulation provides the most detailed and realistic representation of a digital circuit, as it takes into account the actual gates and flip-flops used in the design.